shohei-kojima/integrated_HHV6_recon/README.md

     - ratio_ave_virus_depth_to_autosome_depth: Average of mapped read depth of mapped regions divided by autosome depth provided with '-depth' option.
 Available only when '-depth' option was specified.
 Otherwise, 'NA'.
 - 4th column: attribution of fasta header

+### 'mapping_DR_summary.txt'
+**This is one of the main result files for most users.** This contains read coverage information of DR regions of HHV-6.

+- 1st column: RefSeq ID (fasta header without attribution)
+- 2nd column: Coverage information
+    - genome_length: Length of the virus genome
+    - mapped_length: Length of the virus genome covered by one or more mapped reads
+    - perc_genome_mapped: Percent of virus genome with one or more reads
+    - average_depth: Average of mapped read depth (average of whole viral genome)
+    - average_depth_of_mapped_region: Average of mapped read depth of mapped regions (average of only mapped regions)
+    - ratio_ave_virus_depth_to_autosome_depth: Average of mapped read depth of mapped regions divided by autosome depth provided with '-depth' option.
+Available only when '-depth' option was specified.
+Otherwise, 'NA'.
+- 3rd column: attribution of fasta header

 ### 'hhv6a_reconstructed.fa', 'hhv6b_reconstructed.fa'
-This is one of the main result files for most users.
-This file contains HHV-6 sequence reconstructed with called variants.
+**This is one of the main result files for most users.** This file contains HHV-6 sequence reconstructed with called variants.
 This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
+Genomic regions where do not have any reads (= 0 reads mapped) are masked by a character 'N.' DR regions in this sequence is NOT accurate.
+For analysis on DR (for example, phylogenetic analysis), please use another file 'hhv6[a or b]_DR_reconstructed.fa'.

+### 'hhv6a_DR_reconstructed.fa'
+**This is one of the main result files for most users.** This file contains HHV-6 DR sequence reconstructed with called variants.
+This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
 Genomic regions where do not have any reads (= 0 reads mapped) are masked by a character 'N.'

 ### 'high_coverage_viruses.pdf'
 This is one of the main result files for most users who are using this tool to screen for additional potential integrated viruses.
 If there are one or more viruses in your sample, this tool outputs read coverage of those viruses for visual inspection.

-### 'hhv6a.vcf.gz', 'hhv6b.vcf.gz'
+### 'hhv6a.vcf.gz', 'hhv6b.vcf.gz', 'hhv6a_DR.vcf.gz', hhv6b_DR.vcf.gz
 This is one of the main result files for most users.
 This file contains variant calls.
 This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.

-### 'mapped_to_virus_dedup.bam'
+### 'mapped_to_virus_dedup.bam', 'mapped_to_DR_dedup.bam'
 BAM file containing alignment with virus genomes.

-### 'mapped_to_virus.bedgraph'
+### 'mapped_to_virus.bedgraph', 'mapped_to_DR.bedgraph'
 Read depth of virus genomes.

-### 'mark_duplicate_metrix.txt'
+### 'mark_duplicate_metrix.txt', 'mark_duplicate_metrix_DR.txt'
 Summary of picard MarkDuplicates running with 'mapped_to_virus_dedup.bam.'

 ### 'hhv6a_metaspades_assembly', 'hhv6b_metaspades_assembly'